Age: 2 years

 Behavior: Oliver is on his way to learning how to become part of a family and is steadily learning his manners.
 He likes to run and sniff around the yard and is also happy running along with his foster siblings chasing balls.

-Medical History: Oliver came to us very underweight, but has gained 10 lbs since his arrival.
-He still needs to gain 5-10 lbs to be at an optimal weight.
-He is neutered, up to date on vaccines, microchipped and heartworm negative.
+Medical History: Oliver came to us extremely underweight, but has gained 14 lbs since his arrival and is at optimal weight.
+He is neutered, up to date on vaccines, and microchipped.

 Oliver currently lives with four other dogs in his foster home and the youngest two have taught him how to play.
 It is a joy to see him grab a toy and trot around with it or play wrestle with another dog.
 He does not take offense to the young dogs playing around him and is ok with them in his space.
-He enjoys resting in the various dog beds spread throughout the home.
+He is pretty laid back indoors and enjoys resting in the various dog beds spread throughout the home and his open crate in the bedroom.
+Oliver probably could be an only dog, but he does enjoy the company of the other dogs and playing with them and that would be the preference.

-He is not yet a cuddler, but there is potential once he learns to totally trust his new humans.
 He enjoys playing fetch and trotting around with the ball in his mouth showing off that he found it.
 Getting it back from him is a challenge sometimes, but he’s learning.
 He easily destroys tennis balls, so a tough rubber ball is best.
-He shows signs of being a good tracking dog by the way he puts his head down as he searches the yard for the ball in the leaves.

 Adoption Fee: $300.00